Open-EO/openeo-geotrellis-kubernetes/hpc/hpc.md

 3. In openeo_batch.sh, make sure that paths to the singularity image, layer catalog, working dir and job spec are correct.
 4. Submit SLURM job ``sbatch openeo_batch.sh ``

+# Running openEO on HPC using local method

+The above explanation describes how to use multipe nodes in an HPC cluster.
+This gives access to a lot of processing resources, but is also more complex to manage.

+There may be an easier option on HPC, considering that contrary to Cloud infrastructure, HPC often consists of fairly large nodes with for instance 256GB of memory.
+If we know that for instance a lot of openEO batch jobs use 20 executors with 4GB per executor, we can even run 3 batch jobs like this on a single HPC node, or we can run a single large batch job.

+As a result, the 'local' execution mode which runs the full openEO backend in a single docker container can actually be suitable for HPC as well.
+The SLURM job manager can then still be used to run multiple batch jobs in parallel, which is anyway needed very often when processing large areas.

+This has the big advantage that openEO can be run 'on-premise' by operators without the experience of managing large Spark/Kubernetes clusters.
+Also the number of auxiliary components needed would be reduced.

+The local method may need to be extended to allow starting a local openEO  batch jobs, without starting the full web service, but just running things like it is done in the client side execution mode.
+This is still to be done!